openMetadataInitiative/openMINDS_json-schema/README.md

 # openMINDS_json-schema
-JSON-Schema representations for all schemas of the openMINDS metadata models.
+Complete collection of schemas for the metadata models of the openMINDS metadata framework.
+All schemas are formatted in JSON-Schema (*.schema.json).